Respectful and creative problem solving

 In theory, all relationships are neurodiverse as no two people perceive, think and communicate in an identical fashion.
 (The closest we have to a non-neurodiverse relationship could be identical twins who sometimes claim to know what the other is thinking or feeling.)

-Traditionally one partner has been referred to as “atypical”, meaning their processing experience is exceptional, not average or typical.
-Their partner in contrast, has been referred to as “neurotypical”, which indicates non-exceptional, average or typical processing experience.
+Traditionally one partner was referred to as “atypical”, meaning their processing experience is exceptional, not average or typical.
+Their partner in contrast, was called “neurotypical”, which indicates non-exceptional, average or typical processing experience.
 Although this binary description is a common presentation, it can set up the unhelpful dynamic of one person as normal/right/victim (typical) and the other as abnormal/wrong/villian (atypical).
 There are also many couples, families and relationships where everyone has neurodivergent traits.

-A neurodiverse relationship is like having two different computer operating systems trying to interact with each other.
-One system (or partner) is not better than the other, they just have different strengths and weaknesses depending on the context - which can actually end up complementing each other.
+A neurodiverse relationship can be like having two different computer operating systems trying to interact with each other.
+One system (or partner) is not better than the other, they just have different traits, strengths and weaknesses depending on the context - which can actually end up complementing each other.

 The two systems work really well on their own.
 They can also work together with some added software or apps (education and counselling ).